Azure/azure-powershell/documentation/RFC/RFC0002-SubscriptionList-in-Get.md

   - _Your prefered default behavior_

-- Should we provide a cmdlet to select a subset of subscriptions as the default, or would you prefer to use `$PSDefaultParameterValues` to do this?
+- What is most likely going to help you select a subset of subscriptions as the default?
+A new cmdlet, the use of `$PSDefaultParameterValues` or any other suggestion that you may have:

   - _Your prefered default behavior_